enliangwu/android_app/README.md

 ## 1. Implement a native Android application

-The name of my native Android application project in Android Studio is: Project4Android
+The name of my native Android application project in Android Studio is: `Project4Android`

 ### 1.1  Has at least three different kinds of Views in My Layout

-My Application uses TextView, EditText, Button views.
+My Application uses `TextView`, `EditText`, `Button views`.
-See content_main.xml for details.
+See `content_main.xml` for details.
 Here is a screenshot of the layout before user has found any activity.

 ![](image/Picture1.png)